-5.2.3.8 Newspapers, magazines, journals and periodicals

-A doctor may publish his service information in bona fide newspapers, magazines, journals and periodicals for the purpose of enabling the public to make an informed choice of doctors.
+5.2.3.8 Newspapers, magazines, journals and periodicals A medical practitioner may publish his service information in bona fide newspapers, magazines, journals and periodicals for the purpose of enabling the public to make an informed choice of medical practitioners.

-A publication published for the predominant purpose of promotion of the products or services of a doctor or other persons is not regarded as an acceptable newspaper, magazine, journal or periodical for this purpose.
+A publication published for the predominant purpose of promotion of the products or services of a medical practitioner or other persons is not regarded as an acceptable newspaper, magazine, journal or periodical for this purpose.

-A doctor who publishes his service information in these publications must ensure that:-
+A medical practitioner who publishes his service information in these publications must ensure that:

-- (a) the published information includes only the information which is permitted in Service Information Notices and Doctors Directories; - (b) the same rules as to terminology of procedure and operations for Service Information Notices and Doctors Directories are complied with, and no questionable terminology is adopted; - (c) a written undertaking is secured from the publisher that his service information will not be published in a manner which may reasonably be regarded as suggesting his endorsement of other medical or health related products/services, such as publication in close proximity to advertisements for those products/services; - (d) the published information does not exceed the size limit of 300 cm2, and not more than one notice is published in the same issue of a publication; and - (e) a proper record of the published information and the arrangements for its publication is kept for two years.
+- (a) the published information includes only the information which is permitted in Service Information Notices and Medical practitioner's Directories; - (b) the same rules as to terminology of procedure and operations for Service Information Notices and Medical practitioner s Directories are complied with, and no questionable terminology is adopted;

-5.2.4 Dissemination of service information to patients

-No attempt should be made to put pressure on patients and there should be no abuse of the trust of patients in the dissemination of information.

-- 5.2.4.1 A patient in this context refers to someone who has, at any time, consulted that doctor, a partner in his practice, or a doctor in a practice which that doctor has taken over, and whose name appears in the records of the practice. - 5.2.4.2 A doctor may provide information about his service to his patients provided that such information:- - (a) is not disseminated in such a way as to constitute practice promotion to non-patients; - (b) conforms with section 5.2.1; - (c) does not involve intrusive visits, telephone calls, fax or e-mails by himself or by people acting on his behalf; - (d)does not abuse the patient's trust or exploit his lack of knowledge; - (e)does not put the patient under undue pressure; and - (f) does not offer guarantees to cure particular conditions. - 5.2.4.3 Doctors in private practice as well as those in public organizations are bound by the same rules. - 5.2.4.4 A doctor may provide information about the acceptance of credit facilities inside his office. - 5.2.4.5 A doctor may provide information about medical or ancillary services inside his office. - 5.2.4.6 A doctor should not take advantage of his professional capacity in the promotion and sale of medical products or health claim substances. - 5.2.5 Unsolicited visits or telephone calls
+- (c) a written undertaking is secured from the publisher that his service information will not be published in a manner which may reasonably be regarded as suggesting his endorsement of other medical or health related products/services, such as publication in close proximity to advertisements for those products/services; - (d) the published information does not exceed the size limit of 300 cm2, and not more than one notice is published in the same issue of a publication; and - (e) a proper record of the published information and the arrangements for its publication is kept for two years. - 5.2.4 Dissemination of service information to patients - No attempt should be made to put pressure on patients and there should be no abuse of the trust of patients in the dissemination of information. - 5.2.4.1A patient in this context refers to someone who has, at any time, consulted that medical practitioner, a partner in his practice, or a medical practitioner in a practice which that medical practitioner has taken over, and whose name appears in the records of the practice. - 5.2.4.2 A medical practitioner may provide information about his service to his patients provided that such information: - (a) is not disseminated in such a way as to constitute practice promotion to non-patients; - (b) conforms with section 5.2.1; - (c) does not involve intrusive visits, telephone calls, fax or e-mails by himself or by people acting on his behalf; - (d) does not abuse the patient's trust or exploit his lack of knowledge; - (e) does not put the patient under undue pressure; and - (f) does not offer guarantees to cure particular conditions. - 5.2.4.3 Medical practitioners in private practice as well as those in public organizations are bound by the same rules. - 5.2.4.4 A medical practitioner may provide information about the acceptance of credit facilities inside his office. - 5.2.4.5 A medical practitioner may provide information about medical or ancillary services inside his office. - 5.2.4.6 A medical practitioner should not take advantage of his professional capacity in the promotion and sale of medical products or health claim substances.

+5.2.5 Unsolicited visits or telephone calls

-Doctors' services may not be promoted by means of unsolicited visits, telephone calls, fax, e-mails or leaflets by doctors or persons acting on their behalf or with their forbearance.
+Medical practitioners' services may not be promoted by means of unsolicited visits, telephone calls, fax, e-mails or leaflets by medical practitioners or persons acting on their behalf or with their forbearance.